reborg/clojure-pills/doc/008-defmacro.md

 Also see chapter 4.1 of the [Clojure Standard Library](https://www.manning.com/books/clojure-standard-library) book.

+## Errata

+* At around 6:15 I confused the meaning of invoking a Symbol as a function.
+The symbol is looked up in the collection passed as the first argument (an ILookup to be precise).
+If the first argument is not a collection (like the case here) the default is returned so:

+        ('a {'a 1 'b 2})
+        ;; 1

+There is no lookup in the interned symbol table (which doesn't exist, I was confusing it with Keywords).

 ### Summary

 * Growing a little debug helper, how to show the initial form?